syncfusion-content/js-api-docs/api/js/ejDatePicker.md

 ### setValue()
 {:#methods:setvalue}

-sets any date value as `string` or `date object` as current value for the DatePicker.
+set any date value as `string` or `date object` as current value for the DatePicker.

 #### Returns: